FarnooshHeidari/CompletionDetection/README.md

 *soccer penalty*: the ball passes the goal line.

 **RGBD-AC** (RGBD-AC_completion_moment_annotations.txt)
-*switch*: the light is switched off,
+*switch*: the room's illumination is changed,
 *plug*:  the plug is observed in the socket,
 *open*: the lid is observed off the jar,
-*pull*: the drawer is pulled successfully,
+*pull*: the drawer is pulled open,
 *pick*: the object is lifted off the surface,
 *drink*: the subject starts drinking.